news

 Rolex and its association with the Roland-Garros

-Rolex has been a premium partner and an official timekeeper of Roland-Garros since 2019
+Rolex has been the premium partner and official timekeeper of Roland-Garros since 2019

-When it comes to supporting sports, golf, yachting, and motorsport are not the only ones that Rolex supports.
-The brand has also been enjoying a long-standing partnership with the French Open for about five decades now.
-The brand debuted with the Championships, Wimbledon as Official Timekeeper, in 1978 and since then there have been many partnerships in both men’s and women’s games including the four Grand Slam® events - the Australian Open, Roland-Garros, Wimbledon, and the US Open.
+When it comes to sports, golf, yachting, and motorsport are not the only ones that Rolex supports.
+The brand has also had a long-standing partnership with the French Open for about five decades now.
+The association started with Wimbledon, where Rolex stepped in as Official Timekeeper in 1978, and since then, there have been several partnerships in both men’s and women’s games, including the four Grand Slam® events - the Australian Open, Roland-Garros, Wimbledon, and the US Open.

 Philippe-Chatrier at Stage Roland-Garros

-The brand shares close ties with tennis’s top governing bodies, like the ATP (Association of Tennis Professionals) and WTA (Women’s Tennis Association), to support the Nitto ATP Finals and the WTA Finals, both the events bring together the best players of the year for an epic showdown.
+The brand also shares close ties with tennis’s top governing bodies, like the Association of Tennis Professionals (ATP) and Women’s Tennis Association (WTA) to support the Nitto ATP Finals and the WTA Finals - both the events bring together the best players of the year for an epic showdown.
 Rolex is also a major supporter and the official timekeeper of the Davis Cup Finals and the Laver Cup.

-Beyond tournaments, Rolex also supports the greatest tennis players in history, from legends like Rod Laver, Björn Borg, Chris Evert, and Roger Federer to rising stars like Iga Świątek and Carlos Alcaraz.
+Beyond tournaments, Rolex is also associated with renowned tennis players in history, from legends like Rod Laver, Björn Borg, Chris Evert, and Roger Federer to rising stars like Coco Gauff, Iga Świątek, and Carlos Alcaraz.

 Carlos Alcaraz

-In 2019, Rolex became a supporter and official timekeeper of the Roland-Garros, a major clay-court tennis tournament held annually in Paris, France.
-The two-week tournament will run from May 25 to June 8, and competing in the match would be two of the brand’s testimonies and current champions, Iga Świątek, a four-time Roland-Garros women's singles title winner; and Carlos Alcaraz, who has won 19 ATP Tour-level singles titles, including four major titles and seven ATP 1000 titles, and winner of Roland‑Garros in 2024.
+In 2019, Rolex became a supporter and official timekeeper of the Roland-Garros, a major clay-court tennis tournament (in fact, the only Grand Slam® to be played on a clay court) held annually in Paris, France.
+Its centre court, the Court Philippe-Chatrier, has a seating capacity of about 15,000 spectators, and since 2021, night matches have been held under lights to increase accessibility for spectators.
+This year, the two-week tournament will run from May 25 to June 8, and competing in the matches would be two of the brand’s testimonees and current champions, Iga Świątek, a four-time Roland-Garros women's singles title winner; and Carlos Alcaraz, who has won 19 ATP Tour-level singles titles, including four major titles and seven ATP 1000 titles, and winner of Roland‑Garros in 2024.

 Iga Świątek